MCausc78/discord.py-oauth2/docs/guide/relationships.rst

 .. code-block:: python3
    :emphasize-lines: 6

-    # Currently, an instance of :class:`discord.User` is required to block them.
-In future, discord.py-oauth2 will have a way to do by having an user ID.
+    # Currently, an instance of discord.User is required to block them.
+    # In future, discord.py-oauth2 will have a way to do same by having only an user ID.
     user = client.get_user(1073325901825187841)
     if user is None:
         print('Huh?
 Where are they?')
     else:
         await user.block()
         print('Successfully blocked them :(')

 Unblocking Users
 ~~~~~~~~~~~~~~~~